gymrek-lab/TRTools/trtools/prancSTR/README.rst

 Citations
 ----------------
 A preprint describing simTR and prancSTR is currently being prepared.
-The latest version of manuscript can be found in *paper_draft* folder of this tool.
+The latest version of manuscript can be found in :code:`paper_draft`` folder of this tool.